pwvbutler/widom/README.md

 ## License

-MIT License.
+Apache 2.0 licensed.
-Some parts are derived from [DAC-SIM](https://github.com/hspark1212/DAC-SIM), which is also MIT licensed.
+Some parts are derived from [DAC-SIM](https://github.com/hspark1212/DAC-SIM), which is MIT licensed.